-Too often, distributors' sales and marketing resources are tied down doing the same old things when they could be working for the company in much more powerful ways.
+istributors' sales and marketing resources are too often tied down doing the same old things when they could be working for the company in much more powerful ways.

 How does this happen?
-It is partly due to a sales-oriented mentality that if the numbers are bad, it is the economy's fault; if they are good, the discussion is unnecessary.
+It's partly due to a salesoriented mentality that if the numbers are bad, it's the economy's fault; if they are good, the discussion is unnecessary.
 When a senior executive starts asking questions about the return on sales and marketing investments, she may hear: